Uquinix/uqis/meta/user-guide.md

 Setting `ulimit` and `nice` values per service can be done through the `rc_ulimit` variable.

-Under Linux, OpenRC can use cgroups for process management as well.
+Under Linux, UQIS can use cgroups for process management as well.
 Once the kernel is configured appropriately, the `rc_cgroup_mode` setting in /etc/rc.conf should be used to control whether cgroups version one, two, or both are used.
 The default is to use both if they are available.